 Green Room: A private breakout session for Presenters and Assistants.
 If enabled, Presenters and Assistants will automatically join this special breakout group when they dial in, providing a “private” meeting space before and during a call.

 Idea Board: Meeting view where hosts can create different topics allowing members to thumbs up or down them.
 Also allows participants to create their own topics for the rest of the group to vote on.
 Presenters are also able to modify or delete topics to the boards as seen fit.

 Interaction: Using our breakthrough technology to combines the ease and reach of passive mass media with the engagement and excitement of live events.

-Interactive Browser: Social webinar view where presenters create a browser within a browser for their participants that directs them to whatever page they want.
+Interactive Browser: Meeting view where presenters create a browser within a browser for their participants that directs them to whatever page they want.

 Internet Call (VoIP): Technology that allows you to stream audio over your computer via your Internet connection

 Keypad Controls: Phone keypad combinations which allow you to conduct a call without an interface.
 This feature only works for those who have called in with a Presenter or Assistant PIN.
 (See bottom of this page for more details.)